 |009||OB.DAAC Data Recipes||

 The Ocean Biology Distributed Active Archive Center (OB.DAAC) is responsible for archiving satellite ocean biology data produced or collected under EOSDIS.
 Holdings include data from a mixture of historical and current missions, as well as from both NASA and partner space organizations.
 There are many methods to retrieve data, which are described on our data discovery page.
-The NASA OceanColor YouTube channel provides a host of webinars introducing users to the range of offerings within the OBPG, as well as tutorial videos demonstrating how to perform common tasks using our in-house data analysis software.
+NASA's OceanColor YouTube channel provides a host of webinars introducing users to the range of offerings within the OBPG, as well as tutorial videos demonstrating how to perform common tasks using our in-house data analysis software.
 Additionally, the OceanColor Forum is available describing solutions to a large number of questions submitted by the scientific community.

 |010||ORNL DAAC Data Recipes||ORNL DAAC|